Indira Gandhi: India's nuclear programme

-Gandhi contributed to, and carried out further, the vision of Jawaharlal Nehru, former premier of India, to develop its nuclear program.
+Gandhi contributed to and carried out further, the vision of Jawaharlal Nehru, the former premier of India, to develop its nuclear program.
 Gandhi authorised the development of nuclear weapons in 1967, in response to Test No. 6 by the People's Republic of China.
-Gandhi saw this test as Chinese nuclear intimidation and promoted Nehru's views to establish India's stability and security interests independent from those of the nuclear superpowers.
+Gandhi saw the test as Chinese nuclear intimidation and promoted Nehru's views to establish India's stability and security interests independent from those of the nuclear superpowers.

-The programme became fully mature in 1974, when Dr. Raja Ramanna reported to Gandhi that India had the ability to test its first nuclear weapon.
-Gandhi gave verbal authorisation for this test, and preparations were made in the Indian Army's Pokhran Test Range.
+The programme became fully mature in 1974, when Raja Ramanna reported to Gandhi that India had the ability to test its first nuclear weapon.
+Gandhi gave verbal authorisation for the test, and preparations were made in the Indian Army's Pokhran Test Range.
 In 1974, India successfully conducted an underground nuclear test, unofficially code named "Smiling Buddha", near the desert village of Pokhran in Rajasthan.
 As the world was quiet about this test, a vehement protest came from Pakistan as its prime minister, Zulfikar Ali Bhutto, described the test as "Indian hegemony" to intimidate Pakistan.
 In response to this, Bhutto launched a massive campaign to make Pakistan a nuclear power.
 Bhutto asked the nation to unite and slogans such as "hum ghaas aur pattay kha lay gay magar nuclear power ban k rhe gay" ("We will eat grass or leaves or even go hungry, but we will get nuclear power") were employed.
 Gandhi directed a letter to Bhutto, and later to the world, claiming the test was for peaceful purposes and part of India's commitment to develop its programme for industrial and scientific use.

 In spite of intense international criticism and steady decline in foreign investment and trade, the nuclear test was popular domestically.
 The test caused an immediate revival of Gandhi's popularity, which had flagged considerably from its heights after the 1971 war.
 The overall popularity and image of the Congress Party was enhanced and the Congress Party was well received in the Indian Parliament.